-Social Security Disability Insurance (SSDI) is one of the benefits programs that the Social Security Administration (SSA) offers qualifying Americans with disabilities.
-These benefits may be available to you if you have a medical condition:
+Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are the two benefit programs that the Social Security Administration (SSA) offers qualifying Americans with conditions that prevent them from working and earning a living.
+These benefits may be available to you if you have a medical condition that has:

-- That has left you unable to work your previous job
+- Left you unable to work your previous job

-- That has persisted for at least one year or is likely to cause your death
+- Persisted for at least one year or is likely to cause your death

+The vetting process required to get these benefits may seem extensive and complicated if you have applied or plan to apply for either of these Social Security Disability programs.
 If you would like to learn about how a lawyer could assist you in applying for disability benefits or appealing a denied claim, we may be able to help.
-Call our team at Farmer & Morris Law, PLLC, today at (828) 286-3866 for a free consultation.
+Call a Lincolnton Social Security Disability lawyer from Farmer & Morris Law, PLLC, today for a free consultation.

 In This Article